 Some of the substances dissolved in urine can precipitate out to form crystals when the urine is acidic, others can form crystals when the urine is basic.
 If crystals form while the urine is being produced in the kidneys, a kidney stone or “calculus” can develop.
 By modifying urine pH through diet or medications, the formation of these crystals can be reduced or eliminated.

 The pH can change and become less acidic if the urine is not tested within a few hours of collection.
+Therefore, samples to test pH should arrive the lab as soon as it is collected.

 - Disorders that produce high amounts of proteins in the blood, such as multiple myeloma